 ♒ heat capable per room

 One of the special advantages of living on the Healthy Living community is the sense of community derived from shared values and experiences.
 Residents are given opportunities to develop the knowledge and skills needed to live a healthy lifestyle.
 These programs are designed to meet the needs and interests of the community, and may include first aid and CPR training, nutrition and fitness assessments, and stress and time management workshops.
 Many of these programs will be sponsored by the Resident Assistant, but each resident is encouraged to participate in planning and organizing these programs.
-Staff from Counseling, Health and Wellness Services, the Center for Intercultural and Civic Engagement, the Physical Education Department, and Residential Life are available as resources.
+Staff from Counseling, Health and Wellness Services, the Center for Intercultural and Civic Engagement, the Physical Education Department, and Residence Life are available as resources.